 USDA does restrict/regulate the entry of land snails/shells and many species of freshwater snails/shells, because many foreign snail species are considered to be invasive pests that could cause harm to U.S. agriculture and the environment.

-If you are traveling to another country and want to take any seashells with you then you should check with the relevant authority before taking them in.
+If you are traveling to another country and want to take any sea shells on a plane with you then you should check with the relevant authority before taking them in.

 Is it legal to take seashells from a beach?

 It can be illegal to take seashells from beaches in some countries of the world, even in the US under certain circumstances.
-For example, taking Conch shells that are still alive (have the creature inside) is illegal in Florida.
+For example, taking a Conch shell that is still alive (have the creature inside) is illegal in Florida.

 Even if it is legal to take them, perhaps you should ask yourself, “Is it morally or environmentally right”.
-If you take an empty shell then you may be denying a hermit crab its next home when it outgrows its current one.
+Even if you take an empty shell then you may be denying a hermit crab its next home when it outgrows its current one.

 You certainly shouldn’t collect live shell creatures from the sea and remove the animal to take the shell home as a souvenir.
 The same goes for breaking off pieces of coral to take home.

-You should have no problems taking shells in any quantity with you when traveling in your carry on bag but please consider the factors above before you do.
+You should have no problems taking sea shells (or sea glass) on a plane with you when traveling in your carry on bag or your checked baggage but please consider the factors above such as Customs restrictions before you do.

 Have a good and stress free flight.